essif-lab/framework/docs/terms/governance.md

 displayed_sidebar: essifLabSideBar
 termType: concept
 term: governance
-formPhrases: [ "governance", "govern", "governs", "governed", "governed-by", "governing", "governing-part{yies}", "governor{ss}", "government{ss}" ]
+formPhrases: [ "governance", "govern", "governs", "governed", "governed-by", "governing", "governing-part{yies}", "government{ss}" ]
 status: draft
 grouptags:
 hoverText: "Governance: the act or process of governing or overseeing the realization of (the results associated with) a set of Objectives by the Owner of these Objectives, in order to ensure they will be fit for the purposes that this Owner intends to use them for."